Quality Scores and Augmentation Queries

 What Google Has Said about Structured Data and Rankings

-Google spokespeople had been telling us that Structured Data doesn’t impact rankings directly, but what they have been saying does seem to have changed somewhat recently.
-In the Search Engine Roundtable post, Google: Structured Data Doesn’t Give You A Ranking Boost But Can Help Rankings we are told that just having structured data on a site doesn’t automatically boost the rankings of a page, but if the structured data for a page is used as a synthetic query, and it meets the performance threshold as an augmentation query, it might be shown in rankings, thus helping in rankings (as this patent tells us.)
+Google spokespeople told us that Structured Data doesn’t impact rankings directly, but what they have been saying does seem to have changed somewhat recently.
+For example, in the Search Engine Roundtable post, Google: Structured Data Doesn’t Give You A Ranking Boost But Can Help Rankings we are told that just having structured data on a site doesn’t automatically boost the rankings of a page, but if the structured data for a page are used as a synthetic query, and they meet the performance threshold as augmentation queries (achieving certain quality scores) they might be shown in rankings, thus helping in rankings (as this patent tells us.)

-Note that this isn’t new, and the continuation patent’s claims don’t appear to have changed that much so that structured data is still being used as synthetic queries, and is checked to see if they work as augmented queries.
-This does seem to be a really good reason to make sure you are using the appropriate structured data for your pages.
+Note that this isn’t new, and the continuation patent’s claims don’t appear to have changed that much so that structured data is still being used as synthetic queries and is checked to see if they work as augmented queries.
+Nevertheless, this does seem to be an excellent reason to make sure you are using the appropriate structured data for your pages.

 I’ve written a few posts about patents involving quality scores for organic SEO: